-Name, Position and Age Principal Occupation, Experience and Qualifications Tracy D. Jackson Age 50 Executive Vice President and Chief Financial Officer (since 2018) Ms. Jackson has served as our Executive Vice President and CFO since May 2018.
-Previously, Ms. Jackson held various positions at Tesoro Corporation and Tesoro Logistics LP, including vice president and controller from March 2015 until October 2016, vice president of financial planning and analytics from September 2013 until March 2015, vice president of finance and treasurer from October 2010 until September 2013, and vice president of internal audit from May 2007 until September 2010.
-Ms. Jackson obtained her undergraduate Bachelor of Business Administration and Accounting in 1993 and an M.B.A in May 2012 from the University of Texas at San Antonio.
-Ms. Jackson is a CPA, a Certified Internal Auditor and Certified Information Systems Auditor.
-Mark A. Pytosh Age 55 Executive Vice President, Corporate Services (since 2018) Mr. Pytosh has served as our Executive Vice President - Corporate Services since January 2018 and as the President and CEO of CVR Partners since May 2014.
+Name, Position and Age Principal Occupation, Experience and Qualifications Tracy D. Jackson Age 51 Executive Vice President and Chief Financial Officer (since 2018) Ms. Jackson has served as our Executive Vice President and Chief Financial Officer and as Executive Vice President and Chief Financial Officer of the general partner of CVR Partners since May 2018.
+Prior to joining CVR Energy, Ms. Jackson held various positions at Tesoro Corporation and Tesoro Logistics LP, including vice president and controller from March 2015 until October 2016, vice president of financial planning and analytics from September 2013 to March 2015, vice president of finance and treasurer from October 2010 to September 2013, and vice president of internal audit from May 2007 until September 2010.
+Ms. Jackson obtained her undergraduate Bachelor of Business Administration and Accounting in 1993 and a Master of Business Administration in May 2012 from the University of Texas at San Antonio.
+Ms. Jackson is a Certified Public Accountant, a Certified Internal Auditor and Certified Information Systems Auditor.
+Mark A. Pytosh Age 56 Executive Vice President, Corporate Services (since 2018) Mr. Pytosh has served as Executive Vice President - Corporate Services since January 2018 and as President and Chief Executive Officer of the general partner of CVR Partners, LP since May 2014.
 Previously, Mr. Pytosh served as our Senior Vice President - Administration from October 2014 until December 2017.
-Mr. Pytosh served as executive vice president and CFO for Alberta, Canada-based Tervita Corporation, an environmental and energy services company, from 2010 until 2014.
-He also serves on the boards of directors of the University of Illinois Foundation and The Fertilizer Institute.
+Mr. Pytosh served as executive vice president and chief financial officer for Alberta, Canada-based Tervita Corporation, an environmental and energy services company, from 2010 until 2014; as senior vice president and chief financial officer for Covanta Energy Corporation, which owns and operates energy from waster power facilities, biomass power facilities and independent power plants in the United States, Europe and Asia, from 2006 to 2010; and held various positions with Waste Services, Inc., an integrated solid waste services company that operates in the United States and Canada, from 2004 to 2006, including executive vice president, from 2004 to 2006, and chief financial officer, from 2005 to 2006.
+Mr. Pytosh has served as a director of the University of Illinois Foundation since 2007 and The Fertilizer Institute since 2015.
 Mr. Pytosh received a Bachelor of Science degree in chemistry from the University of Illinois, Urbana-Champaign.
-Melissa M. Buhrig Age 44 Executive Vice President, General Counsel and Secretary (since 2018) Ms. Buhrig has served as our Executive Vice President, General Counsel and Secretary since July 2018.
-Previously, Ms. Buhrig served as executive vice president, general counsel and secretary of Delek US Holdings, Inc. and the general partner of Delek Logistics Partners, LP from October 2017 until June 2018, and held various positions with WNR from November 2005 until June 2017 including senior vice president - services and compliance officer from August 2016 until WNR's acquisition by Andeavor in July 2017; executive vice president, general counsel and secretary of the general partner of NTE (a WNR affiliate) from March 2014 until August 2016; and vice president, assistant general counsel and assistant secretary of WNR and its affiliated MLP prior to March 2014.
-Ms. Buhrig received a Bachelor of Arts in Political Science from the University of Michigan and a Juris Doctorate with honors from the University of Miami School of Law.
-David L. Landreth Age 63 Executive Vice President and Chief Commercial Officer (since 2018) Mr. Landreth has served as our Executive Vice President and Chief Commercial Officer since January 2018.
-He served as Executive Vice President and Chief Commercial Officer for the general partner of CVR Refining from January 2018 until February 2019 and as Senior Vice President - Economics and Planning from its inception in September 2012 until December 2017.
-Mr. Landreth has more than 38 years of experience in refining and petrochemicals in areas relating to crude, feedstock, product and process optimization, commercial activities, acquisitions, and capital utilization.
-He has served in numerous management positions in the petroleum industry, primarily in refining and marketing positions.
-Mr. Landreth received a Bachelor of Science in Chemistry from Northwestern Oklahoma State University.
-Matthew W. Bley Age 38 Chief Accounting Officer and Corporate Controller (since 2018) Mr. Bley has served as our Chief Accounting Officer and Corporate Controller since April 2018.
-Previously, Mr. Bley held the roles of assistant controller of reporting from March 2015 until April 2018, senior manager of financial reporting from September 2013 until March 2015, and manager of accounting research from May 2012 until September 2013 for Andeavor (formerly Tesoro).
-Mr. Bley received a Bachelor of Science in Business Administration and a Master of Science in Accounting from Trinity University in 2004 and 2005, respectively.
-In addition, he received an M.B.A. from Baylor University and is a Certified Public Accountant.
+Melissa M. Buhrig Age 46 Executive Vice President, General Counsel and Secretary (since Ms. Buhrig has served as our Executive Vice President, General Counsel and Secretary and as Executive Vice President, General Counsel and Secretary of the general partner of CVR Partners since July 2018.
+Prior to joining CVR Energy, Ms. Buhrig served as executive vice president, general counsel and secretary of Delek US Holdings, Inc. and the general partner of Delek Logistics Partners, LP from October 2017 until June 2018 and held various positions with WNR from November 2005 until June 2017 including senior vice president - Services and compliance officer from August 2016 until WNR's acquisition by Andeavor in July 2017, and executive vice president, general counsel, secretary and compliance officer of the general partner of Northern Tier Energy, LP (a